How to Add a Business Card to Apple Wallet (2026 Guide)

 You get this page

+Only 3 fields are required — your first name, last name, and a template style.
+Everything else is optional.
 Your card includes a QR code, a shareable link, a "Save Contact" button, and works on every phone.
-No technical skills needed.